nyamadori/rekimei/README.md

 * Member Directory
   - Make a list of your group
-  - Invite new member to join and management your group
+  - Invite a new member to join your group

 ## System Requirements